manishmawatwal/Yolov5_Cyclone_Detection/README.md

 always a possibility of leakage of the data between training and testing samples.
 To avoid this, the evaluation is carried separately with a testing dataset of 2022 while keeping 2000-21 as training dataset.
 This, however, doesn’t guarantee the proper representation of all the cyclone classes.

+## Results and Discussion
+The YOLOv5 model utilised for detecting cyclone in images has shown promising results, with a precision of 60% and a recall rate of 96.9%.
+A high rate of recall suggests that it effectively captures a significant portion of actual cyclones.
+However, the precision score indicates that there is room for improvement in accurately identifying cyclones while minimizing false positives. mAP of 77% further suggests a relatively good balance between precision and recall.
+Additionally, the model’s accuracy over the 2022 dataset stands at 89%, indicating its general effectiveness in correctly classifying images containing cyclones.
+This metric reflects the model’s performance across the entire dataset and demonstrates its ability to handle various cyclone scenarios.
+The result of a case study on a cyclone and the output of the YOLOv5 model is shown.
+Fig. 4 shows the original image received from the CIMSS dataset, Fig. 5 shows the cropped version of the image, and Fig. 6 shows the bounding box around the actual cyclone in the Bay of Bengal Fig. 7 shows the enlarged view of the cyclone.
+Fig. 8, 9 shows the case where multiple cyclones are detected simultaneously in the NIO basin.
+This shows the versatility of YOLOv5 model.
+The model can detect multiple cyclone images accurately with correct labels (i.e., cyclone class) and confidence score.
+While these results demonstrate the YOLOv5 model’s competency in cyclone detection, there are still areas for enhancement, particularly in improving precision to minimize false positives.
+Moreover, ongoing evaluation and validation with diverse datasets could provide more robust insights into the model’s capabilities and areas for improvement.

 ## Conclusion and Future Scope
 In conclusion, the YOLOv5 model has shown great promise in detecting TCs from satellite imagery.
 However, there are limitations to its accuracy due to a lack of sufficient data and the temporal resolution of 5 knots.
 This highlights the need for more research and data collection to further improve the model’s performance.
 Future object detection models that take advantage of the latest advancements in DL techniques, such as attention mechanisms and graph neural networks,